 Tie.
 They both have excellent methods to keep their users safe.

 The free version of EveryDollar offers email support, while EveryDollar Plus actually offers phone support where you can talk to real people.
-Even though most of us aren’t fans of making phone calls anymore, the ability to solve a problem quickly is great.
+Though we might not want to make a phone call, faster problem solving is a plus!

 Who's the Winner?